ssube/web-template/README.md

 This project will build itself, serve itself, and render a key from the configuration onto the page with some styling.

-That should be enough to show Webpack working with Babel, Handlebars, and LESS.
-To make things fun, Karma gets in the mix to handle testing with PhantomJS and produce code coverage.
+That should be enough to show Webpack working with Babel, Handlebars, and LESS, with source maps enabled.

+To make things fun, Karma gets in the mix to handle testing with your preferred browsers (falling back to PhantomJS) and produces code coverage reports for the ES6 code.

 ## What's Missing?
-Source maps are not set up yet.

-There are no MV* frameworks included, but this structure should work with most.
+There are no MV* frameworks included, but this structure should work with most existing frameworks.

 ## Build
 ```